 3. Put items you use often somewhere easily accessible

 What item in your pantry does your family use on a daily basis?
 Cereal?
 Bread?
 Then stick it in the most accessible spot in your pantry.

 If you have a walk-in pantry, then place that zone closest to the door, so you can just reach in and grab it.
 If you use a cabinet or cupboard for your deep pantry, then pick a shelf you can easily reach.

 4. Keep snacks up high if you have young kids

 I think most moms learn this tip the hard way.
 Have you ever had your child casually walk out of the pantry with a little snack they decided to treat themselves to?
 That’s always fun.

-Likewise, if you have anything you want them to be able to get themselves, put it lower down so they don’t need your help to reach it.
+Likewise, if you have anything you want them to be able to get themselves, put it lower down or on pull out shelves so they don’t need your help to reach it.